CodeDaim0n/cookiecutter-agentic-ai/README.md

-# Agentic AI CookieCutter Template
+# Agentic AI Template

-A powerful cookiecutter template for creating agentic AI systems with multiple agents, tools, and a web interface.
+A powerful template for creating agentic AI systems with multiple agents, tools, and a web interface.
 Developed by Anjali Jain.

 ## Features